CoMP Meets Smart Grid: A New Communication and Energy Cooperation Paradigm: Concluding Remarks

-In this paper, we have proposed a new joint communication and energy cooperation approach for designing cellular networks with hybrid power supplies (including both the conventional grid and renewable energy sources).
-With the newly proposed energy cooperation among cooperatively transmitting BSs, we formulate the weighted sum-rate maximization problem for a downlink CoMP system with ZF precoding.
+In this paper, we have proposed a new joint communication and energy cooperation approach for designing cellular networks with renewable power supplies.
+With the newly proposed {aggregator-assisted} energy cooperation among cooperatively transmitting BSs, we formulate the weighted sum-rate maximization problem for a downlink CoMP system with ZF precoding.
 By applying convex optimization techniques, we develop an efficient solution to the optimal transmit power allocation and energy transfer at cooperative BSs.
 Furthermore, we show by simulations under practical setups the potential sum-rate gains by jointly exploiting communication and energy cooperation in cellular networks.
-It is revealed that energy cooperation is most beneficial when the harvested energy among BSs is unevenly distributed.
-Due to the space limitation, there are several important issues unaddressed yet in this paper, which are briefly discussed in the following to motivate future work: \begin{itemize} \item In practice, the information sharing among BSs is limited by the finite capacity and delay of backhaul links connecting the BSs.
-Although the effect of imperfect backhaul links on CoMP systems with communication cooperation only has been studied in the literature (see e.g. \cite{Gesbert2010} and the references therein), their effect on the CoMP systems with energy cooperation or joint communication and energy cooperation remains unknown and thus is worth investigating. \item In this paper, we assumed that there is no energy storage at BSs due to the cost consideration for practical systems.
-However, deploying storage devices at BSs may become more feasible in the future with the advancing of battery technologies, which can further improve the performance of energy harvesting CoMP systems.
-The optimal energy management policy at BSs with finite energy storage is a challenging problem to solve. \item We considered one single cluster of cells with given users' association to BSs to simplify our study.
+It is revealed that under a practical energy transfer efficiency value, energy cooperation is most beneficial when the harvested energy among BSs is unevenly distributed.
+Due to the space limitation, there are several important issues unaddressed yet in this paper, which are briefly discussed in the following to motivate future work: \begin{itemize} { \item So far, we have assumed that the communication and energy information are perfectly obtained and shared within the cluster of BSs to characterize the theoretical limits of joint communication and energy cooperation.
+In practice, due to channel estimation error, energy measurement error, and finite capacity and delay of backhaul links for information exchange etc., both communication and energy information at BSs can be imperfect.
+It is thus important to investigate their effect on the joint cooperation performance and design robust schemes for them.} \item We have considered one single cluster of cells with given users' association to BSs to simplify our study.
 However, in practice, cellular networks need to support time-varying traffic over different cells or clusters of cells.
-Therefore, how to optimally design communication and energy cooperation jointly with user association and/or cell clustering according to both renewable energy and traffic distributions in the network is also an interesting problem to investigate for future work. \end{itemize}
+Therefore, how to optimally design communication and energy cooperation jointly with user association and/or cell clustering according to both renewable energy and traffic distributions in the network is also an interesting problem to investigate for future work.